Greek health system crumbles under weight of crisis

 “Most are on the verge of depression, others are thinking of suicide.
 Many are ashamed because until recently, they had a job,” she said, adding that many of the patients are 25 to 30-year-olds who have not been able to find work.

-Avloniti said the crisis risked spiraling into a wider health emergency if treatment levels continued to fall.
+Avloniti said the crisis risked spiralling into a wider health emergency if treatment levels continued to fall.
 “Some people are walking timebombs - they could have a disease that is highly transmittable.
 We shouldn’t close the door on them.”
+(Additional reporting by Yiorgos Karahalis; editing by David Stamp)